 Authorities said he created a fake website and claimed to have 15 years' experience in corporate and patent law.
 They also allege Lambert pretended to be a graduate of New York University's law school.

 “Are you an attorney?”
-Judge Valerie Caproni asked the Tennessee native in court, the New York Daily News reported.
+Judge Valerie Caproni asked the Tennessee native in court, the New York Post reported.

 “No, your honor,” Lambert replied.

 Lambert founded Students for Trump during the 2016 presidential election.